 Mod: AC130 Airstrike

-When all else fails, you can always call in an airstrike to get the job done and ensure there are no survivors with My Cresta’s AC130 Airstrike mod.
+When all else fails, you can always call in an aerial bombardment to get the job done and ensure there are no survivors with My Cresta’s AC130 Airstrike mod.

 It includes three different shell types plus cluster bombs, napalm, and water/acid cannons for all your wartime needs.